rwtechwiki/rwtechwiki.github.io/Movement/crawlturncancel.md

 If this move is performed such that the crawl-turn flops over an edge, and the crawl-turn direction is held, slugcat will accelerate down exponentially until reaching a floor, in a [[crawlturnfastfall]].

 For the frame-1 cancel, if down, jump and the direction slugcat is turning away from are pressed around 4 frames after the quick crawl turn cancel begins, slugcat will shoot up 6-7 tiles into the air due to an animation glitch.
-This move is called a [[quickcrawlturnjump]].
+This move is called a [[crawlturnvault]].

 If the crawl-turn direction input is released after exactly 5 frames, this move can reach more than jump height without a jump input.
 However, due to the canJump value ending before this max height is reached, the highest crawl-turn jump is still only 1 additional tile without [[turnstore]].